samyukrishnasamy/HW6-Objects/README.md

  ## problem four
  - added a collision shape to the character body
- - deleted the static body of the tree so that the character can move past the tree
+ - disabled collision shape of the tree so that the character can move past the tree